 - Drivers are encouraged to verify that the emergency brakes are released before driving the vehicle.

-- All drivers must possess a valid Oregon Driver's License and must be at least 18 years of age.
+- All drivers must possess a valid Driver's License from a state in the U.S. and must be at least 18 years of age.

 - All drivers must submit a passenger list to include names of passengers, whom to notify for each passenger in the event of an emergency, and the appropriate telephone numbers, prior to receiving the vehicle packet.